CivicActions/agile-california/documentation/usds-checklist.md

 9. Use code reviews to ensure quality

 #### Actions
-1. See url [http://agile-ca.civicactions.com/](http://agile-ca.civicactions.com/), which was made live early n our project.
+1. See url [http://agile-ca.civicactions.com/](http://agile-ca.civicactions.com/), which was made live on the second day of our project, solved a core user need by day 7 and was shared with users as an MVP by day 10.
-2. We did usability tests in each sprint.
+2. We did usability tests with foster parents and case workers as well as staff (who were not involved in design or development) in each sprint.
 3. Daily scrums, targeted sub-group meetings, chat (Slack), and Sprint rituals (retrospectives, Sprint planning meetings, backlog grooming meetings) have all constituted the central pillars of our team communication.
 4. We had an egalitarian team of 4-7 with no management layers.
 The Product Owner was a coding member of the team.
 5. Features are pushed to the live site multiple times each day, as evidenced by the log in Github and Slack.
 6. We religiously kept our feature backlog up-to-date every day using Waffle on top of GitHub Issues.
 7. Using Github for this - all project members and user-testers/stakeholders have access and the repository is also public.
-8. We used GitHub issues for all bugs and story writing, which was done by all team members.
+8. We used [GitHub issues](https://github.com/CivicActions/agile-california/issues?utf8=✓&q=is%3Aissue) for all bugs and story writing, which was done by all team members.
-9. Our Technical Architect performed code review with the two other coders of each pull request.
+9. Our Technical Architect performed code review with the two other coders of each [pull request](https://github.com/CivicActions/agile-california/pulls?utf8=%E2%9C%93&q=is%3Apr).

 #### key questions
 - How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?